awnishc/DatabricksMLOps/README.md

 # DatabricksMLOps

-Explore these notebook examples for how to manage model lifecycle in Unity Catalog for spark and sklearn models
+Explore these notebooks to see how to manage model lifecycle in Unity Catalog for spark and sklearn models